 and conservation successes within the Flathead, Montana, and around the world.

 Environmental stewardship based on sound science is the business of FLBS.
-Our research contributes to a greater understanding of how natural and human sources of environmental change affect our ecosystems, and our research results are routinely used by government agencies and citizens to help design conservation strategies to sustain the land and water resources that make Montana such a wonderful place to live." - FLBS Director, Dr. Jack Stanford
+Our research contributes to a greater understanding of how natural and human sources of environmental change affect our ecosystems, and our research results are routinely used by government agencies and citizens to help design conservation strategies to sustain the land and water resources that make Montana such a wonderful place to live." - FLBS Professor, Dr. Jack Stanford

 Bio Station researchers regularly give presentations about our work.
 If you are interested in a presentation to your professional, service or community group, we are happy to discuss options.
 Please